sudouser777/embedded-redis-server/PROJECT_SUMMARY.md

 ### 1. Project Transformation
 - ✅ Renamed from `redis-demo` to `embedded-redis-server`
-- ✅ Refactored package from `com.redisdemo` to `io.github.embeddedredis`
+- ✅ Refactored package from `com.redisdemo` to `io.github.sudouser777`
 - ✅ Converted to library with Maven publishing support
 - ✅ Added Spring Boot auto-configuration